Table of Contents

 A number of potential vaccines remain in development and evidence from different studies suggests that an effective HIV vaccine is still possible.
 In fact, scientists continue to discover new potential ways to stop HIV, including the finding of a vaccine that triggers the body to produce broadly neutralizing antibodies to HIV.
 Because HIV mutates, or changes, so quickly, it is important to trigger an immune response against several strains of HIV.

 The honest answer is that we do not know.
 It takes several years to study whether a potential vaccine is safe and effective.
-Based on what is now in development and research studies, scientists believe it will be six to ten years before the first HIV vaccine is licensed for use.
 This first-generation vaccine is not likely to provide complete protection against HIV infection.

 Although this sounds discouraging, it is important to remember that vaccine research takes a long time.
 It has taken decades, with more setbacks than advances, to discover other vaccines.
 Because effective vaccines have ended many epidemics in modern times, it is important to keep moving ahead with HIV vaccine research.